Commerce Protocol (x402)

 Legacy API Support

-create_escrow_payment(recipient_id: str, amount_xlm: float, task_id: str) → str
+create_escrow_payment(recipient_id: str, amount_xlm: float, judge: str) → str

-disburse_payment(escrow_id: str, signature_proof: str | bytes) → bool
+disburse_payment(escrow_id: str, evidence_root: str | bytes) → bool

 Settlement Flow Diagram

-Buyer Agent Escrow Contract Worker Agent
+Buyer Agent Escrow Contract Judge Panel / Worker

 │ │ │